Switchback (film): Plot

-Goodall's overconfident driving along the treacherous icy backroads causes the car to careen off the side of a cliff.
+Goodall's overconfident driving along the treacherous icy backroads causes the car to careen off a cliff.
 The car is wedged against a bushy tree on the cliff edge, with Goodall trapped in the driver's seat.
 Dixon, thrown free in the snow, climbs through the passenger window and cuts Goodall free.
 Goodall then saves Dixon after the younger man nearly falls to his death retrieving his backpack from the car.

 The two men walk to a small town, planning to catch a train west.
 Dixon overhears men saying that the murderer is driving a white Cadillac.
 He suspects Goodall, but his suspicions are allayed when newly elected sheriff McGinnis puts out an erroneous radio announcement that the killer has been arrested.
-The man in custody had Goodall's stolen and abandoned vehicle, and LaCrosse had made a clear point that he was not the killer.
+The man in custody had Goodall's stolen and abandoned vehicle, and Goodall is convincing that he could not be the killer.
 Reconciled, Goodall and Dixon catch the train and ride in a car with Tex, another friend of Goodall's.
-Tex becomes suspicious when Goodall hands him matches from the Amarillo motel where the two murders happened.
-Goodall kills Tex, proving to Dixon that Goodall is the killer.
+Tex grows suspicious when Goodall hands him matches from the Amarillo motel where the two murders happened.
+Goodall kills Tex, proving to Dixon that Goodall is the real killer.

-LaCrosse lands on top of the moving train.
+LaCrosse, guided by Goodall's cryptic clues, chases the train.
+After wrecking his car, he travels overland on foot and, intercepting the train, jumps atop it.
 Dixon knocks Goodall down just as LaCrosse enters the railroad car.
 LaCrosse confronts Dixon, who professes his innocence.
 Goodall ambushes LaCrosse from behind.
 They fight until Goodall grabs Dixon, holding a knife at his throat and taunting LaCrosse, who attacks.
 Goodall cuts Dixon's throat, but not fatally.
 The fight between LaCrosse and Goodall moves out onto the snow-scraper, a large metal beam on the side of the train.
 As the two men battle, hanging onto the beam, Goodall's grip slips.
 He reminds LaCrosse that he must kill him to locate his son.
-Goodall drops off the train laughing, tumbling backwards down a snowy slope.
-As he continues downhill, a fallen tree branch impales and kills him.
+Goodall drops off the train laughing, tumbling backwards down a snowy slope until he is fatally impaled by a tree branch.

-LaCrosse grieves, believing that his son is lost forever.
-He tends to Dixon, who cannot speak since Goodall slit his throat, but he realizes Goodall gave him a clue to the boy's whereabouts and writes in the dust on the floor of the train.
-LaCrosse goes to that address; he finds his kidnapped son playing in the backyard of a house next door.
+LaCrosse, believing his son is lost, tends to Dixon, who cannot speak due to his throat wound.
+Dixon realizes Goodall gave him a clue to the boy's whereabouts and writes it on the floor with a felt tip pen.
+At that address, LaCrosse finds his kidnapped son playing in the neighbor's backyard.